smith-gj/Reddit-PyCloud/README.md

 ## Running the program

-Simply run main.py and follow the prompts.
-Ensure that snoo.png is in the same directory as your code.
+Simply run *main.py* and follow the prompts.
+Ensure that *snoo.png* is in the same directory as your code.
 If you wish, you can change that image to another for a different mask.
 Just be sure to change the corresponding lines in *feedBot.py*.

+This may take a few seconds to complete.
+After all, it is parsing hundreds upon hundreds of comments, creating a text corpus, and then creating a visualization of said corpus.

+## Reflection

+This program has potential in data analysis with regards to social networking.
+Reddit is a unique place, and many of its users express unique opinions.
+It's interesting to see the contrast between different communities when it comes to subject matter.
+For instance, compare the wordcloud generated when searching the topic "Syria" on the politics subreddit vs. that generated from The_Donald.

+In the future, it can be possible to quantify these differences.
+Perhaps placing all the different wordclouds into one and color coding by user/subreddit origin.